cbrummitt/Rocket_token_bot_tutorial/README.md

 ## :fast_forward: Key takeaways

 1. You can use Rocket.Chat in a web browser or in a [Rocket.Chat app](https://rocket.chat/download) on a smartphone or computer.
+We recommend using Rocket.Chat (on [iOS](https://itunes.apple.com/app/rocket-chat/id1028869439) and [Android](https://play.google.com/store/apps/details?id=com.konecty.rocket.chat)); the newer version Rocket.Chat+ is still missing a couple important features.
 1. [Public channels](#understanding-channels) are like a coffeeshop or a market: a public place to meet and discuss.
 [Private groups](#understanding-channels) are like a secret meeting with your closest advisors.
 1. We suggest you [create your own public channel](#bangbang-everyone-should-create-a-public-channel-dedicated-to-their-business-proposal) to get feedback on your business idea.
 Put `p-` at the beginning of the channel name to mark it as a **p**roject.
 Give the channel a descriptive name such as `p-urban-farm`. [:pushpin: Pin](#pushpin-pinning-messages) your most important messages so that people can quickly understand your business project and help improve it.
 1. [Give feedback on other peoples' business ideas](#giving-feedback-to-other-people-on-their-business-ideas).
 They may thank you with a token that could win you a prize! :money_with_wings: